-- Earlier this year I started to do some DNA testing for another gene scientists have correlated with race performance in pigeons. - It is the Dopamine Receptor D4 gene and is commonly called the DRD4 gene. - It turns out "The Freak" tested CTCT for DRD4 which we will see in a few minutes is super.
+- In 2016 I started to do some DNA testing for another gene that scientists have correlated with race performance in pigeons. - It is the Dopamine Receptor D4 gene and is commonly called the DRD4 gene. - It turns out "The Freak" tested CTCT for DRD4 which we will see in a few minutes is super.

 - The DRD4 gene codes for the D4 dopamine receptor, which is a protein-coupled receptor found on the surfaces of certain cells of the central nervous system.
 These receptors are activated by dopamine and are part of an elaborate messaging system within the body used to regulate various neurological processes.
-DRD4 stands for Dopamine Receptor D4. - DRD4 has been studied in humans and various mutations of the gene have been linked to a number of neurological and psychiatric conditions such as schizophrenia, certain eating disorders, Parkinson's Disease and even some addictive behaviors. - Some have tied certain variants of the DRD4 gene to curiosity, restlessness and the urge to explore.
+DRD4 stands for Dopamine Receptor D4. - DRD4 has been studied in humans and various mutations of the gene have been linked to a number of neurological and psychiatric conditions such as schizophrenia, certain eating disorders, Parkinson's Disease and even some addictive behaviors.
+Some studies have suggested it might be related to risk taking (i.e. bungie jumping off a bridge). - Some have tied certain variants of the DRD4 gene to curiosity, restlessness and the urge to explore.

-- In 2015, Proskura et al published a paper in the journal Animal Genetics which studied the association between nucleotide variations at various locations in the DRD4 gene and racing pigeon performance. - At two of these locations, differences in nucleotide sequences were found to be correlated with race performance for race distances of less than 400 km (249 miles). - The precise mechanism by which the DRD4 gene influences pigeon racing performance is not understood at this time.
+- In 2015, Proskura et al published a paper in the journal Animal Genetics which studied the association between nucleotide variations at various locations in the DRD4 gene and racing pigeon performance. - At two of these locations (g.129954 and g.129456) differences in nucleotide sequences were found to be correlated with race performance for race distances of less than 400 km (249 miles). - The precise mechanism by which the DRD4 gene influences pigeon racing performance is not understood at this time.
 Given the wide range of effects found in humans for mutations of this gene, this will most likely not be an easy question to answer.